wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 6. If you are unable to resolve on-going excessive active locks, pull logs from the Diego BBS and Auctioneer VMs, which includes the Locket service component logs, and contact VMware Tanzu Support.

-[//]: # (TODO: Ask Bob on what VM Apps Manager runs.
-Is it a CF app?)
 ## TAS Apps Manager Availability

-A result code of a poll to the Apps Manager URL.
+A result code of a poll to the [Apps Manager](https://docs.pivotal.io/application-service/console/index.html) URL.

 A result code of zero indicates a successful poll.
 For a description of the error codes see [telegraf HTTP Response Input Plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/http_response#result--result_code).